zsimo/node-redis/transactions/readme.md

-send all commands and receives all in a single round trip the commands in a pipeline guaranteed to execute atomically transactions will block other clients
+send all commands and receives all in a single round trip the commands in a transaction guaranteed to execute atomically transactions will block other clients